Wood County Park District Hunting by Permit Program

 Baldwin Woods consists of approximately 126 acres of property located at the corner of Range Line and Euler Roads.
 There are approximately 80 acres of wooded area and 40 acres of grassland.
 It is the desire of the Board of Park Commissioners and the Park District staff to keep this land natural for propagating wild areas and protecting threatened plant species.
 The Park District has entered into a Wetland Reserve agreement with the federal government involving approximately 50 acres of land at Baldwin Woods.
 An eight-acre wetland was constructed at Baldwin Woods in 2000 to enhance the wildlife population, create diversity, and provide a resting area for migrating waterfowl.

-PARKING: Parking is allowed anywhere along Euler Road.
-Parking lots and restroom facilities are NOT provided.
+PARKING: Parking is allowed anywhere along Euler Road and Range Line Road.
+Parking lots and restroom facilities are NOT provided on the section of property designated for hunting.

 CRICKET FROG COVE